General Admission Procedures for Graduate Students

 A photocopy of the applicant’s admission test scores will be accepted from another accredited academic institution in lieu of official exam scores only under all of the following circumstances:

 - the copy must be reproduced by an official of that institution on the institutions original letterhead stationary;

 - the copy must bear an original imprint of the institution’s official stamp;

 - the copy must bear the original signature of a designated officer of the institution.

 Minimum test scores for acceptance into specific graduate programs are determined by the individual graduate programs.

 Admission decisions are made for each applicant individually, and applicants may or may not be judged acceptable regardless of the undergraduate record or the institution from which credentials are submitted.
 Before admission is granted, each application is reviewed by the Office of Graduate Studies and the appropriate faculty, who determine if the applicant’s academic history and preparation are satisfactory.

-The student must hold a four-year baccalaureate degree from an accredited institution and have demonstrated potential for graduate study and have a “3.0” average or better for their undergraduate cumulative Grade Point Average (GPA).
+The student must hold a four-year baccalaureate degree from an accredited institution and have demonstrated potential for graduate study and have a 3.0 average (based on a 4 point scale) or better for their undergraduate cumulative Grade Point Average (GPA).

 Minimum admission test scores for acceptance into specific graduate programs are determined by each program.